-A Call For A Ceasefire In Yemen Makes News.
+A Call For A Cease-Fire In Yemen Makes News.
 Its Catastrophe Doesn't

 The death this month of Saudi journalist Jamal Khashoggi, inside a Saudi consulate in Turkey, has turned the world's attention to the Arabian kingdom's policies elsewhere as well – especially Yemen.

-Public outrage over the incident led Saudi Arabia's biggest arms suppliers – the U.S. and UK – as well as Canada to call for a ceasefire to the war this week.
+Public outrage over the incident led Saudi Arabia's biggest arms suppliers – the U.S. and UK – as well as Canada to call for a cease-fire to the war this week.
 Others, like Germany, are halting arms sales to Saudi Arabia.

 In a statement released on Tuesday, U.S. Secretary of State Mike Pompeo called on the Saudi-led coalition to stop air strikes on civilians and on Houthis to stop shooting missiles and sending drones into Saudia Arabia and the UAE.
 He also called for U.N.-led peace talks.